fgrehm/blog/_posts/2013-10-01-sharing-chef-cookbooks.md

 </div>

-Looking at that stacktrace I noticed that the `User-id` was missing and I went off to Chef sources to find out what where that should come from.
+Looking at that stacktrace I noticed that the `User-id` was missing and I went off to Chef sources to find out where that should come from.
 Looking at [these lines](https://github.com/opscode/chef/blob/56a5ae1f9b7f7d5854c6532566995d1c8a276e6e/lib/chef/knife/cookbook_site_share.rb#L67)
 I found out that that parameter comes from the `node_name` defined on our knife configs and I added it my `~/.chef/knife.rb`: